STOP THE BLEED Legislative Updates

 — Eileen Bulger, MD, FACS | Chair of the American College of Surgeons Committee on Trauma

-Several states in the U.S. are already enacting legislation that takes into account the core principles of the Stop the Bleed program.
-In 2019, at least 12 states have introduced or passed legislation to inform, educate, and empower their citizens to become immediate responders who can save a life in the event of a bleeding emergency.
+Several states in the U.S. are already enacting legislation that takes into account the core principles of the STOP THE BLEED® program.
+In 2019, at least 12 states introduced or passed legislation to inform, educate, and empower their citizens to become immediate responders who can save a life in the event of a bleeding emergency.
 Here are some of the highlights happening at the state level.

-- The North Carolina legislature approved funding for a pilot program to train public school teachers in Transylvania County.
+- The North Carolina legislature approved funding for a pilot program to train public school teachers to STOP THE BLEED® in Transylvania County.